readium/readium-lcp-server/README.md

 Install
 =======

-Assuming a working Go installation, the following will install the three executables that constitute a complete Readium LCP Server.
+Assuming a working Go installation and a properly set $GOPATH, the following will install the four executables that constitute a complete Readium LCP Server.

 On Linux and MacOS: